 The Company manages its operations as a single segment for the purposes of assessing performance and making operating decisions.
-The Company's singular focus is on developing treatments through gene therapy and other means for patients with Duchenne.
+The Company's singular focus is on developing treatments through gene therapy and other means for patients with neuromuscular and cardiac diseases.
 All of the Company's tangible assets are held in the United States.